ApolloFoundation/Apollo-desktop/README.md

 ### Requirements

-Any JRE 17 distribution, the graalvm jdk 17.0.5 or later is prefferred.
+Any JRE 17 distribution, the graalvm jdk 17.0.5 or later is preferred.

 ### Run desktop wallet